Guide

 BOQ vs RFQ in ELV procurement

 BOQ and RFQ are often used interchangeably in the GCC market, but they serve different purposes in the procurement cycle.
-Understanding the difference helps you get better bids from ELV suppliers.
+Understanding the difference helps buyers get better bids from ELV suppliers.

 What is a BOQ in ELV projects

-A Bill of Quantities (BOQ) is a document that lists all the materials, equipment, and labour required for an ELV installation.
-It typically includes item descriptions, quantities, and units.
+A Bill of Quantities lists the materials, equipment, and labor required for an ELV installation.
 It is a scope document, not a pricing document.

 What is an RFQ in ELV projects

-A Request for Quotation (RFQ) is a formal request for pricing from suppliers.
-It defines what you need, the quantity, the timeline, and any specific requirements.
-The RFQ uses the BOQ as its foundation but adds commercial context.
+A Request for Quotation is the commercial request sent to suppliers.
+It defines what you need, the quantity, the timeline, and any specific submission requirements.

 How they work together

-In practice, you prepare the BOQ first to define scope, then issue an RFQ that includes the BOQ as an attachment.
-Suppliers price against your BOQ line items and return structured bids with unit prices, totals, and lead times.
+In practice, the BOQ defines scope first and the RFQ then adds commercial context.
+Suppliers price against the BOQ line items and return structured bids with unit prices, totals, and lead times.

 Common mistakes in ELV sourcing

-Sending a BOQ without a covering RFQ leaves suppliers unclear on timeline, award criteria, and format.
+Sending a BOQ without an RFQ leaves suppliers unclear on timeline, award criteria, and format.
 Sending an RFQ without a BOQ forces suppliers to guess scope, which produces incomparable bids.

 Structuring your ELV RFQ correctly

-Use RFQsNow to create line-item RFQs with your BOQ data.
-Each line item should have the item name, quantity, unit, and specification.
-Attach the full BOQ document.
-This produces structured, comparable bids from multiple ELV suppliers.
+Use RFQsNow to create line-item RFQs with BOQ data.
+Each line item should have the item name, quantity, unit, and specification, while the full BOQ remains attached for supplier review.

 Ready to try a structured approach?